yannduran/set-vsix-version/README.md

           vsix-code-file: src\vsix\source.extension.cs # # use your path to the file

       - name: Set Production VSIX version
-        if: github.ref == 'refs/heads/master' # this step will only run when the braanch is master
+        if: github.ref == 'refs/heads/master' # this step will only run when the branch IS `master`

         uses: yannduran/set-vsix-version@v1
         with: